 Okay, maybe “friends” is a stretch… but you know they’re maintaining communication.
 Since you’re a glutton for punishment, you’ve done your research and know that his relatives are still friends with her on social media.

-Your mother-in-law seems far too excited to step in for a child exchange while you and your husband are at work.
+Your mother-in-law seems far too excited to step in for a custody exchange while you and your husband are at work.
 Your sister-in-law just shared an old “memory” from 6 years ago to her wall of a family gathering that you were not present for, but your stepchild’s mom was.

 You don’t understand why everyone is still in touch with her.
 When you really reflect on it, you become infuriated.
 You have spoken to your husband about it 10 too many times, and he is tired of being the punching bag by barking your command of “you have to stop communicating with her,” to his parents, only to be met with verbal conflict or blank stares.